raymond-w-ko/omegacomplete.vim/README.md

 offer this completion first before prefix completion.

 ### Levenshtein Distance Correction Completion
-Omegacomplete calculates the Levenshtein distance of the current word against all known words in all buffers.
+OmegaComplete calculates the Levenshtein distance of the current word against all known words in all buffers.
 If the Levenshtein distance between the current word and a candidate word is less than or equal to X, it offers the word as a completion completions.
 Right now this only